lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 ### Option: `purge_statistics`

-This section defines the parameters for statics data purging.
+This section defines the parameters for statistics data purging.

-Home Assistant never deletes old statistics data, so the database size can overgrow the memory limit.
+By default, Home Assistant never deletes statistics data.
+This means that over time the size of the database can grow beyond the memory limit.

 ### Option: `purge_statistics.period`